skmin-lab/unixmd/docs/source/objects/mqc/bomd.rst

 - **verbosity** *(integer)* - Default: *0*

-  It determines the verbosity of the output files and stream.
+  This parameter determines the verbosity of the output files and stream.

   + **verbosity** :math:`\geq` *1*: Prints potential energy of all BO states.